erland/erlandplugins/DynamicPlayList/trunk/README.txt

 ========
 This plugin makes it possible manage all dynamic playlists in the same menu on the Squeezebox and in the same list in the slimserver web interface.
-The plugin today implements Random Mix playlists connection and a connection to saved playlists so they are showed among the dynamic playlists.
+The plugin today implements connection to saved playlists so they are showed among the dynamic playlists.
+The TrackStat plugin, RandomPlayList plugin and SQLPlayList plugin adds its own playlists so they are available among the dynamic playlists.
+In the SqueezeBox interface dynamic playlists are available in the "Dynamic Playlists" menu, but you can also reach playlists which requests parameters from the user by holding down play button on remote for a while on an item in one of the browse menues.
+There is also a PL button in the web ui browse pages that does the same.

 6. PLUGIN DEVELOPERS
 ====================